hauzmann/oc-photoalbums-plugin/README.md

 ### Dialog to insert photos into Blog posts

-You can insert photos from galleries created by this plugin into [Blog](https://winterrcms.com/plugin/winter-blog) posts.
+You can insert photos from galleries created by this plugin into [WinterBlog] posts.
 Just click on a camera icon near media manager in the post markdown editor, then select album and photo.
 Markdown code for selected photo will appear in the editor.

 ### Markdown syntax